JackAdams/meteor-editable-text/README.md

 Warning: if you set `EditableText.useMethods=false`, your data updates are being done on the client and you don't get html sanitization by default -- you'll have to sort this out or yourself via collection hooks or something.
 By default (i.e. when `EditableText.useMethods=true`) all data going into the database is passed through [htmlSantizer](https://github.com/punkave/sanitize-html).

 Bigger warning: it doesn't really matter what you set `EditableText.useMethods` to -- you still need to lock down your collections using appropriate `allow` and `deny` rules.
-A malicious user can just type `EditableText.useMethods=false` into the browser console and this package will start making client side changes whose persistence are entirely subject to your `allow` and `deny` rules.
+A malicious user can just type `EditableText.useMethods=false` into the browser console and this package will start making client side changes whose persistence to the database are subject only to your `allow` and `deny` rules.

 #### Roadmap